Would you like a flat stomach in time for summer?

 It’s important to note that neither the mini tummy tuck or tummy tuck procedures are designed as a weight loss treatment.
 Individuals planning to continue losing weight after the surgery should consider postponing the treatment.
 Women who are considering future pregnancies are also advised to hold of undergoing the procedure, as there is a risk the abdominal muscles may separate or loosen again during pregnancy.

-Both the mini tummy tuck and the traditional tummy tuck have the potential to increase your self-confidence by removing excessive skin and getting rid of the stubborn protrusion of the tummy.
+Both the mini tummy tuck and the traditional tummy tuck have the potential to get rid of the stubborn protrusion of the tummy.
 Deciding on which surgery is right for you will ultimately depend on your expectations.